 There are a number of different procedures that can improve body shape and contour.
 Skin removal surgery qualifies as body contouring.
 There are also procedures to tighten certain areas of the body and improve body shape.

-Some of the most common body contouring procedures are:
+Some of the most common body contouring procedures we perform at The Plastic Surgery Center are: